perfect apps enriched with latest

 There are some modern programming languages like Kotlin that are changing the face of today’s mobile app development scenario.
 The shift is quickly taking up and so are the developers making a transition to building the app on-the-fly.

 Not too long ago, Kotlin didn’t exist, but now it towers over Java, which was once everything for Android.
 But, now things have changed.
-The widely accepted language albeit has a clear and elegant code, but it comes with minor flaws and syntax is complicated that makes code lengthy and difficult to understand.
+The widely accepted language albeit has a clear and elegant code, but it comes with minor flaws and syntax is complicated that making code lengthy and difficult to understand.
 To address the issue and change the game of Android app development, tech giant JetBrains has created Kotlin.

 Kotlin- the language was created quite earlier and over the years, its use is also increased in development, but it’s not officially accepted by Google.
 For now, the status quo is changed as at Google I/O 2017, the support for Kotlin is officially announced.

-The Kotlin is anticipated to speed up and ease the Android development as it offers a feature-packed goodie bag.
+The Kotlin is anticipated to speed up and ease Android development as it offers a feature-packed goodie bag.
 Let’s better understand it with an instance of house building.

 When you hop on to the house development bandwagon, to build the firm foundation and design the best house, what would you prefer- a simple hammer or Hammerton 3000?
 Certainly, Hammerton-3000.
 Right?
 Similar is the event with Kotlin for Android app development.

 Excited to dig deeper and know the advantages that switching to Kotlin will bring?
 Here, we have rounded up the reasons illustrating why Kotlin has gained more kudos:

 The age-old language Java has been updated many times and the upgrades have made it a lot more complex along with a few issues.
 On the other hand, Kotlin is young and with almost no layer of complexity, which is an add-on for the developers.
 On the record, except NullPointerExeption issue, coding in Kotlin is easier and cleaner and issues nearly go out of the question.